Fischbach (Nuremberg): History

 Fischbach was first mentioned in a document in 1339 with the name “Fischpekken”.
 Fischbach was created by imperial ministerials as part of the development of the Nuremberg Reichswald (de), the imperial forest around Nuremberg, as a place for honey hunting (in Franconia Zeidelgut).
-The “Vischebekken von Vischebach”, first mentioned in 1330, were granted to burgmanns of the burgraves of Nuremberg as fiefedoms from 1339.
+The “Vischebekken von Vischebach”, first mentioned in 1330, were granted to burgmannen of the burgraves of Nuremberg as fiefdoms from 1339.
 Around 1350 they became over-indebted and had to sell their possessions to the imperial city.
 Their likely seat was probably at the location of the Harsdorf's Mansion (see Harsdorfsche Schloss below).

 The village was set on fire during the Feud between the city of Nuremberg and the Margrave Albrecht Achilles of Brandenburg-Ansbach in 1449.
 It was burned down again in the Second Margrave War.
 The Harsdorf'sche Schloss and the Pellerschloss were also completely destroyed.
 During the Thirty Years' War Fischbach was also exposed to arson and looting.
 After the war, numerous Austrian exiles settled there.